 - Tell us who helped in the sale – credit other sales staff, service, administration or coaches in the customer’s organization.

-- Tell your story in two to five minutes.
+- Tell your story in 2-5 minutes.
 It’s entirely possible to have a boring war story if it goes on too long.

 Corporate Review (10 minutes):